simon-ritchie/apysc/docstring_markdowns/apysc/_display/graphics.md

 ### `_initialize_for_loop_key_or_value` method docstring

-Initialize this instance for a loop value.<hr>
+Initialize this instance for a loop key or value.<hr>

 **[Returns]**